DinMo

 Cookies are crumbling, what's next?

-The end of third-party cookies is likely to have a significant impact on digital acquisition performance.
+The restrictions on third-party cookies is likely to have a significant impact on digital acquisition performance.
 Without the ability to track user behavior using third-party cookies, digital marketers will need to find alternative ways to target their advertising efforts and measure the effectiveness of their campaigns.

 Various solutions are emerging, starting with :